Top 10 Enterprise Database Systems of 2016

 Another key factor in moving MariaDB ahead of MySQL is its enhanced query optimizer and other performance-related improvements, which give the database system a noticeable edge in overall performance compared to MySQL.

-The most recent release of MariaDB Enterprise Server is version 10.1, also known as the MariaDB Enterprise Spring 2016 release.
+The most recent "stable" release of MariaDB Enterprise Server is version 10.1, also known as the MariaDB Enterprise 2016 release.
 The 10.1 release adds better protection for data against application and network-level attacks and also enables fast delivery of new, high-performance applications.
+Version 10.2 of MariaDB is currently in beta release.

 MySQL began as a niche database system for developers but grew into a major contender in the enterprise database market.
 Sold to Sun Microsystems in 2008, MySQL has since become part of the Oracle empire in 2009 following Sun's acquisition by Oracle.
 More than just a niche database now, MySQL powers commercial websites by the hundreds of thousands, and it also serves as the backend for a huge number of internal enterprise applications.